cavo789/blog/blog/2024/04/07/php-jakzal-phpqa/index.md

 As a third example, we'll see [PHP-Parallel-Lint](https://github.com/php-parallel-lint/PHP-Parallel-Lint).

-This tool will scan all `.php` files present in your codebase and ensure there is syntax error like a forgetting `}`.
+This tool will scan all `.php` files present in your codebase and ensure there is no syntax error like a forgetting `}`.

 The command to run here is `docker run -it --rm -v "${PWD}":/project -w /project jakzal/phpqa parallel-lint . --exclude vendor`.

-Think about adding exclusions like `--exclude vendor` to not scan code that is not yours.
+Think about adding exclusions like `--exclude vendor` not to scan the code that is not yours.

-As you can see below, in less thantwo seconds, the tool has checked 823 files of my codebase.
+As you can see below, in less than two seconds, the tool has checked 823 files of my codebase.
 Pretty fast.

 ```text
 PHP 8.3.3 | 10 parallel jobs